CWU-VKD-LAB/.github/profile/README.md

 ### Issue Reporting

-If you encounter any issues with our projects, please submit an issue report directly on the relevant project's GitHub page, ideally include:
+If you encounter any issues in using our projects, please submit an issue report on the relevant project's GitHub page, please include:

 - Environment details (OS, software version, language used version)
 - A detailed description of the issue